debbie8686/Healthcare-Analytics-Project/README.md

 # Healthcare-Analytics-Project

+## **Introduction**
+This project explores trends in the healthcare sector.
+By collecting, analyzing, and evaluating healthcare data, it aims to obtain actionable insights and inform decision-making to improve patient care, enhance operational efficiency, and drive organizational performance.
+The analysis includes demographic information, medical conditions, treatment medications, and billing data to identify disease trends.
+The study utilizes Python for Exploratory Data Analysis (EDA), SQL for database management, and Tableau for interactive dashboards to extract valuable insights.

 ## **Business Objectives**
 The purpose of this project is to help healthcare organizations improve patient care and financial efficiency.